 Our key CSI focus is on education, at both the foundational and tertiary phases.
 We aim to help develop human talent, realise individual potential and transfer practical skills to those young people most in need, while helping increase the number of previously disadvantaged people actively participating in the SA economy.

 We also provide financial support for CSI projects in which Prudential's staff, shareholders and clients are directly involved.

-As part of our long-term commitment to our current CSI beneficiaries, we have closed external applications for the remainder of 2019/2020.
-Applications for 2021 will reopen from 1 September 2020 – 31 October 2020.
+As part of our long-term commitment to our current CSI beneficiaries, we have closed external applications for the remainder of 2020/2021.

 Our flagship project is The South African Education and Environment Project (SAEP), a non-profit organisation based in Cape Town.
 Our partnership with SAEP extends to assisting three informal day-care centres in the Philippi Township with receiving the necessity infrastructure to become legally registered ECD centres; and to provide the principals and staff of these centres with training on how to promote a safe and stimulating learning environment for the children entrusted to their care.